How long does Adderall stay in your system depends on many factors, including age and weight?

 What is the drug Adderall used for?

-Adderall is the brand name of a prescription medication used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy.
+Adderall is the brand name of a prescription medication indicated for the treatment attention deficit hyperactivity disorder (ADHD) & narcolepsy.

 Factors that Influence How Long Adderall Stays in Your System